BlvckBytes/XPS9700_HACK/README.md

 # XPS9700_HACK

-My main goal for this repo is to provide a smooth installation experience with no indefinite steps that'll be hard to follow, which is why I've documented everything to a pretty high extent.
+My main goal for this "guide" is to provide a smooth installation experience with no indefinite steps that'll be hard to follow, which is why I've documented everything to a pretty high extent.
 You *can* skip through and probably be just fine, but I'd still advise you to take your time, this is not an easy task after all...

+This repo has been built from the ground up, by doing a lot of research and running several experiments, which means that it's not a mutant made from many different machines, as others sadly are.
+There are no questionable files or settings and everything has been well thought out, optimizing for efficiency and quick boot times.
+If you want to contribute, please stick to this mentality.

 ## Table of Contents